The ABC Data Exchange

 Uninsured Individuals

 Health insurance provides important protection for a household’s assets by reducing expenses incurred from a medical emergency or the treatment of a chronic illness that might otherwise require a family to spend down long-term savings, sell off assets, or go into debt.
 In addition, because health insurance coverage encourages people to seek preventive care and treatment for injuries and illnesses, it minimizes the impact a major injury or illness would otherwise have on an individual’s ability to earn income.
-The uninsured are often one serious illness or accident away from financial crisis.
+The uninsured are often one serious illness or accident away from a financial crisis.

 Data Visualization

-Uninsured Individuals (Forsyth County, 2021)
+Uninsured Individuals (Forsyth County, 2023)

 Use the dropdown menu below to view data on different groups.